2-regular Digraphs of the Lovelock Lagrangian: Regular Digraphs

 The key part of this work is to identify the Automorphism Group of the labeled 2-regular digraphs, which is the group of permutations of the labels which keeps the Adjacency Matrix of a graph the same.
 This bundles a set of one or more labeled digraphs which are mapped onto each other by the permutations of the group, and each such set is represented by a single unlabeled 2-regular digraph.
 This is one way of erasing/forgetting any particular order on the nodes while maintaining the connectivity and structure of the graph.

-The unlabeled 2-regular digraphs might also be obtained by starting from the cubic QED vacuum polarization diagrams \cite[A170946]{sloane}\cite{MatharVixra1901}, coalescing each edge that represents an undirected photon line and its two incident nodes into a single node such that only the directed fermion lines connect to the remaining nodes, plus a cleanup that eliminates duplicates.
+The unlabeled 2-regular digraphs might also be obtained by starting from the cubic QED vacuum polarization diagrams \cite{MelloPRD85,MatharVixra1901}, coalescing each edge that represents an undirected photon line and its two incident nodes into a single node such that only the directed fermion lines connect to the remaining nodes---representing nodes of a $\varphi^4$ theory---, plus a cleanup that eliminates duplicates.
+Another approach is to construct first the 4-regular undirected unlabeled graphs \cite{MelloPRD85}\cite[A129429]{sloane}, and to add directions later.

 We shall keep track of the Automorphism Group $\cal A$ of each graph by writing down the Cycle Index of the group of the node permutations \cite[\S 2]{Harary}.
 Since $\cal A$ is a subgroup of the group of all permutations of $n$, its order, $|\cal A|$, is a divisor of $n!$.
 The denominator of the cycle index polynomial is $|\cal A|$, so we can recover the number of labeled digraphs by dividing $n!$ through the denominator of the Cycle Index \cite[(1.1.3)]{Harary}.
 For $n=3$ nodes, for example, $U_2(3)=8$ unlabeled 2-regular digraphs exist with 4 different Cycle Indices: \begin{itemize} \item 1 graph with cycle index $(t_1^3)/1$, \item 3 graphs with cycle index $(t_1^3+t_1t_2)/2$, \item 2 graphs with cycle index $(t_1^3+2t_3)/3$, \item and 2 graphs with cycle index $(t_1^3+3t_1t_2+2t_3)/6$, \end{itemize} and $1\times 3!/1 + 3\times 3!/2 + 2\times 3!/3 + 2\times 3!/6=21 = L_2(3)$ is the number of labeled graphs on 3 nodes \cite[A000681]{sloane}.
 As we are admitting loops, there is always at least one graph on $n$ nodes (the one consisting of $n$ isolated nodes with two loops each) that has the maximum symmetry here, $|{\cal A}|=n!$.